lambdaclass/aleo_internals_book/src/snarkVM/dpc/ledger.md

 - On **success**, clear the memory pool of its transactions.

 ## Blocks
+The Blocks struct represents a chain of blocks and is used in the ledger to store the canonical chain of blocks

 ```rust
 pub struct Blocks<N: Network> {
     /// The current block height.